Learn How To Write A How-To Guide In 6 Easy Steps

 But that’s not enough.
 Once you correct your errors and typos, carefully proofread your article.

-Look for omissions or where you could explain or expand on your ideas better.
+Look for omissions or where you could better explain or expand your ideas.

 Anytime you find a correction or edit you need to make, start your checking again.